sailecodes/shoe-szn/README.md

 ### Bottom-level

 The frontend relies on a `React` framework powered by `Vite`.
 Moreover, multiple packages support the frontend, including `@tanstack/react-query`, `react-router-dom`, `apollo-client`, and `sass`.
-In addition, `Apollo Client` handles all client to server interactions in order to communicate with the `GraphQL API` that sits within the `Express` backend...
+In addition, the client delegates all client-server interactions to `Apollo Client` in order to communicate with the `GraphQL API` embedded within the `Express` backend.

 ## _**Overview**_